awsdocs/amazon-rds-user-guide/doc_source/USER_ConnectToMariaDBInstance.md

 Once Amazon RDS provisions your DB instance, you can use any standard MariaDB client application or utility to connect to the instance\.
 In the connection string, you specify the DNS address from the DB instance endpoint as the host parameter, and specify the port number from the DB instance endpoint as the port parameter\.

-You can use the AWS Management Console, the AWS CLI [describe\-db\-instances](http://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-instances.html) command, or the Amazon RDS API [DescribeDBInstances](http://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeDBInstances.html) action to list the details of an Amazon RDS DB instance, including its endpoint\.
+You can use the AWS Management Console, the AWS CLI [describe\-db\-instances](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-instances.html) command, or the Amazon RDS API [DescribeDBInstances](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeDBInstances.html) action to list the details of an Amazon RDS DB instance, including its endpoint\.

 To find the endpoint for a MariaDB instance in the AWS Management Console:

 1. Open the RDS console and then choose **Instances** to display a list of your DB instances\.

-1. Choose the MariaDB instance and choose **See details** from **Instance actions** to display the details for the DB instance\.
+1. Click the MariaDB DB instance name to display its details\.

 1. Scroll to the **Connect** section and copy the endpoint\.
 Also, note the port number\.
 You need both the endpoint and the port number to connect to the DB instance\.
 ![\[Connect to a MariaDB instance\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/MariaDBConnect1.png)

 If an endpoint value is `mariadb-instance1.123456789012.us-east-1.rds.amazonaws.com:3306`, then you specify the following values in a MariaDB connection string:
 + For host or host name, specify `mariadb-instance1.123456789012.us-east-1.rds.amazonaws.com`
 + For port, specify `3306`

 You can connect to an Amazon RDS MariaDB DB instance by using tools like the `mysql` command line utility\.
 For more information on using the `mysql` utility, go to [mysql Command\-line Client](http://mariadb.com/kb/en/mariadb/mysql-command-line-client/) in the MariaDB documentation\.
 One GUI\-based application you can use to connect is HeidiSQL; for more information, go to the [ Download HeidiSQL](http://www.heidisql.com/download.php) page\.

 Two common causes of connection failures to a new DB instance are the following:
 + The DB instance was created using a security group that does not authorize connections from the device or Amazon EC2 instance where the MariaDB application or utility is running\.
 If the DB instance was created in an Amazon VPC, it must have a VPC security group that authorizes the connections\.
 If the DB instance was created outside of a VPC, it must have a DB security group that authorizes the connections\.
 + The DB instance was created using the default port of 3306, and your company has firewall rules blocking connections to that port from devices in your company network\.
 To fix this failure, recreate the instance with a different port\.

 You can use SSL encryption on connections to an Amazon RDS MariaDB DB instance\.
 For information, see [Using SSL with a MariaDB DB Instance](CHAP_MariaDB.md#MariaDB.Concepts.SSLSupport)\.